George F. Kennan: Critic of the arms race

 Containment, when he published the first volume of his memoirs in 1967, involved something other than the use of military "counterforce".
 He was never pleased that the policy he influenced was associated with the arms build-up of the Cold War.
 In his memoirs, Kennan argued that containment did not demand a militarized U.S. foreign policy.
 "Counterforce" implied the political and economic defense of Western Europe against the disruptive effect of the war on European society.
 According to him, the Soviet Union exhausted by war posed no serious military threat to the US or its allies at the beginning of the Cold War but was rather an ideological and political rival.
 Kennan believed that the USSR, Britain, Germany, Japan, and North America remained the areas of vital U.S. interests.
-During the 1970s and 1980s as détente was ended particularly under President Reagan, he was a major critic of the renewed arms race.
+During the 1970s and 1980s, as détente was ended particularly under President Reagan, he was a major critic of the renewed arms race.

 Politics of silence

-In 1989 President George H. W. Bush awarded Kennan the Medal of Freedom, the nation's greatest civilian honor.
+In 1989, President George H. W. Bush awarded Kennan the Medal of Freedom, the nation's greatest civilian honor.
 Yet he remained a realist critic of recent U.S. presidents, urging in a 1999 interview with the New York Review of Books the U.S. government to "withdraw from its public advocacy of democracy and human rights," saying that the "tendency to see ourselves as the center of political enlightenment and as teachers to a great part of the rest of the world strikes me as unthought-through, vainglorious and undesirable".
-These ideas were particularly applicable to U.S. relations with China and Russia.

 Opposition to NATO enlargement

 A key inspiration for American containment policies during the Cold War, Kennan would later describe NATO's enlargement as a "strategic blunder of potentially epic proportions".
 Kennan opposed the Clinton administration's war in Kosovo and its expansion of NATO (the establishment of which he had also opposed half a century earlier), expressing fears that both policies would worsen relations with Russia.

 During a 1998 interview with The New York Times after the U.S. Senate had just ratified NATO's first round of expansion, he said "there was no reason for this whatsoever".
-He was concerned that it would “inflame the nationalistic, anti-Western and militaristic" opinions in Russia.
-"The Russians will gradually react quite adversely and it will affect their policies," he said.
+He was concerned that it would "inflame the nationalistic, anti-Western and militaristic" opinions in Russia.
+He said that Russians "will gradually react quite adversely and it will affect their policies".
 Kennan was also bothered by talks that Russia was "dying to attack Western Europe", explaining that, on the contrary, the Russian people had revolted to "remove that Soviet regime" and that their "democracy was as far advanced" as the other countries that had just signed up for NATO then.